 - A Tale to Tell

-The culmination of the English Language Week was the prize-giving ceremony on 11 July 2012 whereby prizes were awarded to our Top Readers, Avid Readers and winners of the various activities conducted during this short but meaningful and enriching English Language Week.
+Prizes are awarded winners of the various activities conducted during this short but meaningful and enriching English Language Week.

 Teachers use a myriad of activities to engage pupils and scaffold language learning.
 Examples of activities: